 * 2 Tbsps olive oil

 1. Preheat the oven to 400 degrees.
-Cook the rice according to the directions on the package (or in your head if you know that sort of thing by heart.)
+Cook the rice according to the directions on the package (or in your head if you know that sort of thing by heart) and set aside once cooked.

-2. Peel the sweet potatoes and cut them into a 1-inch dice.
+2. Cut the sweet potatoes into a 1-inch dice - you do not have to peel them unless you prefer them without the skin but it's both tasty and nutritious so I suggest you leave it on.
 Rinse the broccoli well and trim the tough ends off the stalks with a sharp knife.
-Cut the florets into bite-sized pieces then peel the woody parts off the stems and cut them into chunks for roasting.
+Cut the florets into bite-sized pieces then peel the woody skin off the stems and cut them into chunks for roasting - don't throw them away - they taste just as good and have just as much nutritional goodness as the "trees" do.

 5. Also while the veggies are roasting, toast the sesame seeds over medium to low heat in a small skillet until fragrant and then remove from the heat and let cool.